What is superior Semicircular canal dehiscence?

 Vestibular and auditory symptoms and signs can result from a dehiscence (opening) in the bone overlying the superior semicircular canal of the inner ear.
-This clinical syndrome—superior canal dehiscence syndrome (SCD)—was first described by Minor and colleagues in 1998.
+This clinical syndrome—superior semicircular canal dehiscence syndrome (SSCD)—was first described by Minor and colleagues in 1998.

-Auditory symptoms and signs: The auditory symptoms and signs in SCD may mimic those in other ear disorders and may at times seem bizarre.
+Auditory symptoms and signs: The auditory symptoms and signs in SSCD may mimic those in other ear disorders and may at times seem bizarre.
 Some patients have a conductive hearing loss for low-frequency sounds that can resemble the pattern in otosclerosis.
-These diagnostic entities can be distinguished by acoustic reflex testing: patients with otosclerosis lose the acoustic reflex response in the affected ear early in the course of the disorder, whereas the response remains intact in SCD.
-This distinction is important because patients who have conductive hearing loss resulting from SCD will not benefit from stapedectomy surgery.
+These diagnostic entities can be distinguished by acoustic reflex testing: patients with otosclerosis lose the acoustic reflex response in the affected ear early in the course of the disorder, whereas the response remains intact in SSCD.
+This distinction is important because patients who have conductive hearing loss resulting from SSCD will not benefit from stapedectomy surgery.

-Vestibular evoked myogenic potentials (VEMP): In SCD, loud tones evoke a short-latency relaxation potential in the ipsilateral sternocleidomastoid muscle.
-Patients with SCD typically have a lower-than-normal threshold for the VEMP response, and the amplitude of the VEMP waveform in an SCD ear is greater for comparable stimulus intensities than in an ear without dehiscence.
-The VEMP test plays an important role in the evaluation of patients with suspected SCD (Zhou et al. 2007).
+Vestibular evoked myogenic potentials (VEMP): In SSCD, loud tones evoke a short-latency relaxation potential in the ipsilateral sternocleidomastoid muscle.
+Patients with SSCD typically have a lower-than-normal threshold for the VEMP response, and the amplitude of the VEMP waveform in an SSCD ear is greater for comparable stimulus intensities than in an ear without dehiscence.
+The VEMP test plays an important role in the evaluation of patients with suspected SSCD (Zhou et al. 2007).

 Dehiscence of bone overlying the superior semicircular canal can cause a constellation of vestibular and auditory symptoms and signs.
 These abnormalities can be understood in terms of the effect of the dehiscence in creating a third mobile window into the inner ear.
 The diagnosis is made based upon characteristic symptoms, specific findings on clinical examination, CT imaging, and findings on VEMP testing.
 The diagnosis should never be made exclusively on the basis of CT findings.